sambitcreate/aidraw/README.md

 The app is configured for easy deployment to Netlify:

 1. Connect your repository to Netlify
-2. Set the `API_KEY` environment variable in Netlify's dashboard
+2. Set the `GEMINI_API_KEY` environment variable in Netlify's dashboard
 3. Build command is automatically set to `yarn build`
 4. Publish directory is `dist`
 5. Node.js version is set to 20 in `netlify.toml`